maxmax1992/LiveChat/README.md

 # Live Chat

 ### Introduction
-This livechat program is using Django framework for backend implementation and Javascript for front end.
-The backend uses 'channels' library that brings real time to Django project.
+This livechat program is using Django framework for back end implementation and JQuery for the front end.
+The backend uses ['channels'](https://channels.readthedocs.io/en/stable/index.html) library that has several benefits:
+__Websocket handling__,
+__Background tasks__

 See deployed version on [heroku](djlivechat.herokuapp.com).

 ### Installing and running locally: